Announcement Type: Initial notice of Funds Availability (NOFA) inviting applications from qualified organizations for Fiscal Year 2007 funding.

 Catalog of Federal Domestic Assistance Number (CFDA): 10.441.

-The Rural Housing Service (RHS) announces it is soliciting competitive applications under its Technical and Supervisory Assistance (TSA) grant program.
+Summary: The Rural Housing Service, an agency under USDA, Rural Development announces it is soliciting competitive applications under its Technical and Supervisory Assistance (TSA) grant program.
 Grants will be awarded to eligible applicant organizations to conduct programs of technical and supervisory assistance for low-income rural residents to obtain and/or maintain occupancy of adequate housing.

 Paperwork Reduction Act

 This notice is published as required by 7 CFR 1944.525(b) and 1944.528, which state that the housing programs Administrator must provide annual notice in the Federal Register on the distribution of appropriated TSA funds, the number of preapplications to be submitted to the National Office from the State Offices, the maximum grant amount per project, and the dates governing the review and selection of TSA grant preapplications.

 Complete agency regulations for the TSA program are contained in RD Instruction 1944-K, accessible online at http://www.rurdev.usda.gov/regs, and in 7 CFR part 1944, subpart K, and are incorporated by reference.
 Applicants and grantees must comply with 7 CFR parts 3015, 3018, and 3019, as applicable.

 Up to $1,000,000 in competitive grants will be awarded to eligible applicants.
 No single award will exceed $100,000.